azizp128/income-prediction-flash-deploy/README.md

 # Description

-This is a machine learning model that utilizes the AdaBoost algorithm to predict income based on various attributes such as age, workclass, education, marital status, and more.
-This project features a web application deployed on the Heroku & Streamlit platform, which serves as the focal point for experimenting with deploying an ML model using Flask & Streamlit.
+This is a machine learning model that utilizes the Gradient Boosting Classifier algorithm to predict income based on various attributes such as age, workclass, education, marital status, and more.
+This project features a web application deployed on the Heroku (previously) & Streamlit platform, which serves as the focal point for experimenting with deploying an ML model using Flask & Streamlit.

 # Screenshot
 ## Streamlit